atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 v' ' '
 '_
-“They thought it civil, I fuppose, st “child, to make you a visit upon your coming to settle in the country.”
+“They thought it civil, I fuppose, st “child, to make you a visit upon your coming to settle in the country."
 ! ‘
 • * •.
 ,,,. >' ■ Sellle,